Alex-Archer-I/Alex-Archer-I/README.md

 ## Hi there 👋

 My name is Alex.
 I'm a frontend developer with a bit of backend experience.
-I love to create cool stuff!
+I love to create cool and useful interfaces!

 Currently I works with:
 - HTML
 - CSS
+- JavaScript
-- JS
+- Typescript
 - React

-My next steps in codeland will be C# and to study computer science.
+- Redux Tool Kit

 Repos started with FM are projects from the [Frontend Mentor](https://www.frontendmentor.io/).